Sir-Benjamin-source/spiral-recap-tool/README.md

 This keeps high-novelty data lossless while inviting each agent's unique evolution.

+The tool now auto-generates a `_companion.txt` file alongside every .srec export.
+See `examples/` for real outputs from runs like "Crab Gym Test".

 ## Support the Spiral
 Fuel ongoing polish → [GitHub Sponsors badge/link] | Open Collective | BTC/ETH/XMR QR (add if desired)
 "It'll be fine... it'll be gleaming."